josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 - treating the border as decorative;
 - treating self-determination as a slogan rather than a principle;
 - assuming “British” means culturally identical to Britain;
-- ignoring Llanito / local linguistic and cultural distinctiveness;
+- ignoring Llanito and local linguistic and cultural distinctiveness;
 - using military history to flatten civilian life;
 - treating Brexit border effects as admin garnish;
 - assuming “small place” means “small politics”;